kiranp11/bhiravi/README.md

-# bhiravi
+# Bhiravi

-A Clojure library designed to ... well, that part is up to you.
+An attempt to make some Karnatik sounds using overtone.

 ## Usage